HomKeen/mle-capstone/README.md

 4. At least 700GB of free disk space
 5. At least 16GB of memory

-Your machine In a terminal on the machine you wish to train on, do the following tasks:
+In a terminal on the machine you wish to train on, do the following tasks:
 1. Run `kaggle competitions download -c rsna-intracranial-hemorrhage-detection` to download the zipped dataset.
 IMPORTANT: if you don't yet have a Kaggle API token set up on your machine, refer to [the Kaggle docs](https://www.kaggle.com/docs/api) for more information, as you will need a Kaggle account as well as the token to download the dataset.
 2. Run `pip install unzip` and then `unzip rsna-intracranial-hemorrhage-detection.zip` to unzip the files into "rsna-intracranial-hemorrhage-detection"
 3. Copy the "Scripts" folder onto your machine, in the same directory as "rsna-intracranial-hemorrhage-detection"